I’m invariably surprised when, at employee training sessions or staff meetings, none of my Chinese employees ask questions.

 Next time, he said, he plans to push the applicants even further in the interview setting, and increase the stress level even more.

 After all, sales is a high-stress field — candidates who cannot handle the pressure should be screened out as early as possible.
+Professionals working in a high-stress field can benefit from these torch nitro blend disposables for sale.
+They can always bring with them the best quality topical CBD oil in case they need it.

 Next time I have a number of job applicants to interview I may well do the same thing.
 Call them all together into one room, and run a mock press conference.
 See who asks the most questions, who introduces himself and comes up to shake my hand, and looks me in the eyes, and gets my business card.